xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-57.md

 Please check your Internet connection and try again.
 If you are behind a **Proxy Server**, please **Config Proxy** first and try to activate Katalon Studio again.

-## Offline activating Katalon Studio
+## Activating Katalon Studio Enterprise

-You need a license key to offline activate Katalon Studio when there's no Internet.
-A Katalon account is required for generating a license key.
-In Katalon Studio Activation pop-up window, click **Offline Activation**:
+You need a license key to activate Katalon Studio Enterprise that can work without Internet connection.
+A machine ID is required for generating a license key.
+In Katalon Studio Activation pop-up window, click **Katalon Studio Enterprise Activation**:

-1. Generate a license key: To generate a license key in Katalon Analytics, access your organization, navigate to the **License Keys** tab, insert a **Machine ID**, then click **Create**.
+1. Generate a license key: To generate a license key in Katalon TestOps, access your organization, navigate to the **License Keys** tab, insert a **Machine ID**, then click **Create**.

 > Notes: **Machine ID** is granted for each computer installing Katalon Studio.
 In Katalon Studio Activation pop-up window, click **Offline Activation**, you can view and copy your machine ID.

 2. Locate the generated license key: To use a license key, click the **Download** button, the license key will be downloaded as a `license.lic` file.
 Then click **Choose file** in **Product Offline Activation** to locate the downloaded license key file.

 3. Click **Activate**.

+## Activating in Console Mode

+You need a license key that grants you permission to run Katalon Studio from the command line.
+Before executing Katalon Studio, call the license key by the command-line argument as follows: `licenseFile= [the path to the license key file]`.

+For example:
+`licenseFile=C:\Users\demokatalon\licensefile\license-window.lic`.